 The EPA recommends removing less than 10 square feet can be done by yourself.

 It is also recommended that you have a licensed mold professional look at a water damaged problem.
-You can start by having a mold assessment.
+You can start by having a mold assessment and if you have a mold infestation, you may require mold remediation.

 Mold cannot thrive without moisture.
 Controlling moisture is more than just watching for any leaks...